GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    To report other problems, you can use one of the MySQL mailing lists.

-   Remember that it is possible for us to respond to a message containing too much information, but not to one containing too little.
+   Remember that it is possible for us to respond to a messageBean containing too much information, but not to one containing too little.
 People often omit facts because they think they know the cause of a problem and assume that some details do